Suggested Searches

 • ERSA – Located externally on Gateway, ERSA will play a critical role in ensuring astronaut safety by monitoring radiation exposure in Gateway’s orbit.
 Beyond its role in studying crew health, ERSA’s ionizing radiation instrument is essential for safeguarding electronics in space, as ionizing radiation can induce voltage spikes that may cause short-circuits and potential damage.
 ESA is developing and managing the ERSA instrument.

-• IDA – Led by ESA with contributions from JAXA, this is an internal radiation instrument will assess how effectively Gateway shields its habitable volume from radiation.
+• IDA – Led by ESA with contributions from JAXA, this is internal radiation instrument will assess how effectively Gateway shields its habitable volume from radiation.
 IDA’s data will be compared to external data from instruments including ERSA and HERMES to help evaluate crew risks related to cancer and the effects of radiation on the cardiovascular and nervous systems.